mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

    To bypass automatic encryption for all operations, set ``bypassAutoEncryption=true`` in AutoEncryptionOpts_.

 Explicit encryption/decryption and automatic decryption is a community feature.
-A MongoClient_ configured with ``bypassAutoEncryption=true`` will still automatically decrypt.
+A MongoClient_ configured with :option:`bypassAutoEncryption=true <bypassAutoEncryption>` will still automatically decrypt.

 Drivers MUST document that auto encryption requires the authenticated user to have the listCollections privilege action by including the